List of Eureka Seven characters: Eureka

 In Eureka Seven, she is at first considered to be Holland Novak's partner.
 However, upon meeting Renton Thurston when she crash-lands in his hometown, she realizes that he is actually the one who will make her smile and declares him as her partner.
 She later develops a romantic relationship with Renton.
-In Eureka Seven: AO, Eureka has married Renton and has a daughter named Iris and a son named Ao.
+In Eureka Seven: AO, Eureka has married Renton and has a daughter named Amber and a son named Ao.

 The Hi-Evolution films recontextualize the previous installments of the franchise as among more than 7,400 dream worlds created by a grieving Eureka after she accidentally killed Renton in an earlier timeline.
 In this capacity she is the main antagonist of the second film, but is saved from her madness by Anemone and brought to the real world.
 Eureka is the main protagonist of the third film, set ten years later.
 By this point she has adopted Thurston as her surname.
 Seeking redemption, she joins A.C.I.D. and works to protect a new humanoid Coralian named Iris, who has powers similar to those Eureka once possessed, from Dewey.
 She and Renton are finally reunited inside Nirvash when she calls out to him for help thwarting Dewey's apocalyptic scheme, and disappears with him afterward, with the promise that they are now free to go wherever they wish.

 Eureka was ranked 18th in the female character category of the Anime Grand Prix in 2005.

 In his review of the series' first DVD, Theron Martin of Anime News Network described Eureka as "calm, sensible, and soft-spoken but not necessarily shy...and is quite capable of showing joy, sadness, or earnestness without resorting to the exaggerated expressions and reactions so common in anime."
 Martin also said in his review of the sixth DVD that "Eureka is hardly the first person in an anime series who struggles to understand and cope with...love, but she does it more convincingly than most."